ayushmahandule1208/gemscap_assignment/README.md

 * Tick data is:

   * Stored in a rolling in-memory buffer
-  * Resampled into OHLC bars (1s / 1m / 5m)
+  * Resampled into OHLC bars (1s, 1m, 5m)
   * Persisted to SQLite

 * Uploaded OHLC data bypasses resampling and is stored directly

-Completed bars trigger batch analytics and alert evaluation.
+* Completed bars trigger:

+  * Batch analytics
+  * Alert rule evaluation

 ---

-## Analytics Explanation
+## Analytics Overview

-The analytics layer is divided into **live** and **batch** computations.
+The analytics layer is split into low-latency live analytics and computational batch analytics.

 ---

 ### Live Analytics (Low Latency)

-Updated on each tick or short interval:
+Updated on every tick or short interval:

 * Rolling mean and standard deviation
-* Spread between asset pairs
+* Pair spread calculation
 * Z-score of the spread
 * Rolling correlation

-These metrics are designed for **real-time monitoring and alerting**.
+These metrics are designed for real-time monitoring, diagnostics, and alerts.

 ---